 A review of regulatory databases identified multiple spills that occurred at the Con Edison substations formerly located in the 7 WTC building, north of the WTC Site.
 The impacts to soil and groundwater from these releases were characterized by the Con Edison investigations discussed in the preceding section.
 Spills of petroleum products and transformer oil that my have resulted in localized impacts to soil were noted at properties located within 1/8 mile of the Project Site.
-As indicated in the previous section, marginal petroleum and perc impacts to groundwater that may be associated with releases outside the Project Site were noted at the intersection of Washington and Albany Streets and 130 Liberty Street, respectively.
-Based on the environmental sampling results, contaminated soil and groundwater from releases at and in the vicinity of the Project Site are expected to be limited in extent.
+As indicated in the previous section, marginal petroleum impacts to groundwater were noted at the intersection of Washington and Albany streets.
+Based on the environmental sampling results, petroleum impacts to soil and groundwater at the Project Site are expected to be limited in extent.